MicrosoftDocs/azure-devops-docs/docs/test/collect-diagnostic-data.md

 [!INCLUDE [version-lt-eq-azure-devops](../includes/version-lt-eq-azure-devops.md)]

 Collect diagnostic data while testing your apps.
-This data will be included in the bugs you file during the test.
+This data is included in the bugs you file during the test.
 You can collect diagnostic data from web apps and from desktop apps, and view it in Azure Test Plans.